Royal Navy: Other ships

+The Royal Navy also includes a number of smaller non-commissioned assets such as the Sea-class workboats.
+The Fleet Experimentation Squadron, within the Disruptive Capabilities and Technologies Office, operates a number of vessels and systems to trial high technology military capabilities.
+These include vessels such as XV Excalibur, an Extra Large Uncrewed Submarine christened in 2025.
 On 29 July 2022, the Royal Navy christened a new experimental ship, XV Patrick Blackett, which it aims to use as a testbed for autonomous systems.
 Whilst the ship flies the Blue Ensign, it is crewed by Royal Navy personnel and will participate in Royal Navy and NATO exercises.

 Submarine Service

 The Submarine Service is the submarine based element of the Royal Navy.
 It is sometimes referred to as the "Silent Service", as the submarines are generally required to operate undetected.
 Founded in 1901, the service made history in 1982 when, during the Falklands War, HMS Conqueror became the first nuclear-powered submarine to sink a surface ship, ARA General Belgrano.
 Today, all of the Royal Navy's submarines are nuclear-powered.

 Ballistic missile submarines (SSBN)

 The Royal Navy operates four Vanguard-class ballistic missile submarines displacing nearly 16,000 tonnes and equipped with Trident II missiles (armed with nuclear weapons) and heavyweight Spearfish torpedoes, to carry out Operation Relentless, the United Kingdom's Continuous At Sea Deterrent (CASD).
 The UK government has committed to replace these submarines with four new Dreadnought-class submarines, which will enter service in the "early 2030s" to maintain this capability.